monte-language/monte/docs/source/modules.rst

 Modules are units of compilation.
 They are single files of Monte source code which can be compiled on a per-file basis.
-Modules are relatively self-contained, declaring both their imported and exported names with special module syntax.
+Modules are relatively self-contained, declaring their imported and exported names with special module syntax.

 Why Modules?